nshieldscc/nshieldscc/README.md

 - 👋 Hi, I’m @nshieldscc
-- 👀 I’m interested in business and data analytics.
+- 👀 I’m interested in product management, business, and data analytics.
-- 🌱 I’m currently learning economics at Colorado College.
+- 🌱 I’m currently learning economics and data science at Colorado College.
 - 📫 How to reach me n_shields@coloradocollege.edu

 <!---